vinodbaste/app_update/README.md

 ### Quickstart
-Calling `showUpdateAlert` with your app's `BuildContext` will check if the app can be updated, and will automatically display a platform-specific alert that the user can use to go to the app store.
+Calling `showUpdateAlert` with your app's `BuildContext` and other optional parameters which will check if the app can be updated, and will automatically display a platform-specific alert that the user can use to go to the app store.

 ```Dart
 @override